hoprnet/hoprnet/docs/hopr-documentation/src/install-hoprd/index.md

    For further questions, please visit our `Telegram channel <https://t.me/hoprnet>`_.
 ```

 To use the HOPR network, you will need a HOPR node.
 Currently, the only way to do so is running `hoprd`, a node.js process that implements the HOPR protocol and effectively transforms the device you are running it in into a HOPR node.
+Please bear in mind that by simply installing `hoprd`, you are not making your computer a HOPR node.
+It is required you run the service as an application and have a working internet connection.

 There are several ways to run `hoprd`: you can run it in your own device, install it on a virtual private server (VPS) or use a dedicated hardware device such as the AVADO HOPR Node PC, which has it as a package (Docker image).